apache/activemq-website/src/components/classic/documentation/replicated-leveldb-store.md

 Configuration
 -------------

-You can configure ActiveMQ Classic to use LevelDB for its persistence adapter - like below :
+You can configure ActiveMQ to use LevelDB for its persistence adapter - like below :
 ```
 <broker brokerName="broker" ... >
   ...